 In addition to the use of their blood for an endotoxin test such as the gel clot test, the horseshoe crab's DNA has been used to develop a recombinant test method for endotoxin.

 Horseshoe crab identification is pretty straightforward since there aren't many animals you can confuse them with.
 Browse the slides below to learn how to tell the difference between male and female Atlantic horseshoe crabs, how to identify their many legs and eyes, then download Horseshoe SOS to learn even more about them as well as the other three species occurring in different parts of the world.
-Be sure to check out the ERDG profile page in the app for opportunities to get involved in horseshoe crab conservation and become a valuable citizen scientist by reporting tagged horseshoe crabs you find (either dead or alive) on the beach to the US Fish and Wildlife Service using the Report button in the app.
+Be sure to check out the ERDG profile page in the app for opportunities to get involved in horseshoe crab conservation.
+You can become a valuable citizen scientist by reporting tagged horseshoe crabs (dead or alive), or detached tags you find on the beach, to the US Fish and Wildlife Service using the Report button in the app.